-AND THAT IS ALSO WHY I HAVE BEEN WORKING TO REFORM OUR ELECTION LAWS TO GREATLY SIMPLIFY VOTER REGISTRATION PROCEDURES.
-WE SHOULD NOT ALLOW A YOUNG MAN OR WOMAN'S STATUS AS A COLLEGE STUDENT TO BAR HIS OR HER REGISTRATION AND VOTING IN THE LOCAL COMMUNITY.
-AND AS AN ORIGINAL SPONSOR OF THE NATIONAL VOTER REGISTRATION ACT, PRESENTLY BEFORE THE SENATE AND OPPOSED BY THE NIXON ADMINISTRATION, I HAVE BEEN DEEPLY CONCERNED THAT WE ARE IN DANGER OF BECOMING A GOVERNMENT OF THE MINORITY FOR THE MAJORITY.
-REGISTRATION PROCEDURES NOW IN EFFECT DENY MILLIONS OF POOR AMERICANS OF ALL RACES THE OPPORTUNITY TO SHARE IN GOVERNING THE LAND IN WHICH THEY LIVE.
-THIS WRONG MUST BE CORRECTED!
-CONSTRUCTIVE CHANGE CAN AND MUST TAKE PLACE IN ENABLING EVERY CITIZEN TO EXERCISE THE RIGHT TO VOTE.
+AND AS AN ORIGINAL SPONSOR OF THE NATIONAL VOTER REGISTRATION ACT, PRESENTLY BEFORE THE SENATE AND OPPOSED BY THE NIXON ADMINISTRATION, I HAVE BEEN DEEPLY CONCERNED THAT WE ARE IN DANGER OF BECOMING A GOVERNMENT OF THE MINORITY FOR THE MAJORITY, REGISTRATION PROCEDURES NOW IN EFFECT DENY MILLIONS OF AMERICANS OF ALL RACES THE OPPORTUNITY TO SHARE IN GOVERNING THE LAND IN WHICH THEY LIVE.
+THIS WRONG MUST BE CORRECTED.
+CONSTRUCTIVE CHANGE CAN AND MUST TAKE PLACE IN ENABLING

+EVERY CITIZEN TO EXERCISE THE RIGHT TO VOTE.

 THAT HAS BEEN DEMONSTRATED IN LOUISIANA, THE FIRST STATE TO ABOLISH THE POLL TAX.
 BUT WILL THE PEOPLE OF LOUISIANA RESPOND?
 CAN YOU BE SATISFIED WITH A VOTER TURNOUT OF 47.9 PERCENT IN 1964 AND 54.5 PERCENT IN 1968?

-IF YOU WANT A GOVERNMENT THAT CARES ABOUT THE NEEDS OF PEOPLE, THEN YOU HAVE TO CARE.
-YOU MUST BE INFORMED ABOUT THE ISSUES, YOU MUST DRAFT YOUR OWN AGENDA OF PRIORITIES AND WORK TO GET IT ADOPTED -- IN SHORT, YOU MUST GET INVOLVED.
-ALMOST EVERY MAJOR PROBLEM WE ARE WORKING ON IN WASHINGTON IS ALSO LAID RIGHT AT YOUR DOORSTEP HERE IN LOUISIANA.
-LET ME CITE A FEW EXAMPLES.
+LIF YOU WANT A GOVERNMENT THAT CARES ABOUT THE NEEDS OF PEOPLE, THEN YOU HAVE TO CARE .
+YOU MUST BE INFORMED ABOUT THE ISSUES, YOU MUST DRAFT YOUR OWN AGENDA OF PRIORITIES AND WORK either Part THe Solution, or yier part The proglam TO GET IT ADOPTED -- IN SHORT, YOU MUST GET INVOLVED.

+IS ALSO LAID RIGHT AT YOUR DOORSTEP HERE IN LOUISIANA.
+LET ME

 THE NATION HAS FINALLY AWAKENED TO THE CRITICAL PROBLEMS CONFRONTING THE 20 MILLION OF OUR CITIZENS WHO ARE AGED 65 AND OLDER.
 ONE OUT OF 4 OLDER AMERICANS LIVES IN POVERTY.
 BUT DID YOU KNOW THAT 70 PERCENT OF THE ELDERLY IN THIS STATE DEPEND ON SOME FORM OF RELIEF?
-AND BECAUSE THE NATIONAL ADMINISTRATION WAITED UNTIL THE LAST MINUTE TO DO SOMETHING ABOUT OUR STAGGERING ECONOMY, OVER 5 MILLION AMERICANS ARE OUT OF WORK TODAY, WHILE THE COST OF LIVING CONTINUES TO RISE.
-THE FULL IMPACT OF THIS UNCONSCIONABLE DELAY IS FELT RIGHT HERE.
+AND BECAUSE THE NATIONAL ADMINISTRATION WAITED UNTIL THE

+LAST MINUTE TO DO SOMETHING ABOUT OUR STAGGERING ECONOMY, OVER 5 MILLION AMERICANS ARE OUT OF WORK TODAY, WHILE THE COST OF LIVING CONTINUES TO RISE THE FULL IMPACT OF THIS UNCONSCIONABLE DELAY IS FELT RIGHT HERE.
 IN 1969, LOUISIANA PAID \$42 MILLION IN STATE UNEMPLOYMENT INSURANCE BENEFITS TO 70,000 PEOPLE.

-ACROSS THE NATION, LOCAL SCHOOL BOARDS AND INSTITUTIONS OF HIGHER EDUCATION ARE EXHAUSTING THEIR FINANCIAL RESOURCES AS EXPENSES CONTINUE TO MOUNT.
-By 1950, EDUCATION HAD BECOME THE MOST IMPORTANT ENTERPRISE IN LOUISIANA.
-EVEN THOUGH THE FREE-SCHOOL SYSTEM WAS NOT DEVELOPED HERE UNTIL 1910, LOUISIANA HAS THE FIRST STATE TO PROVIDE FREE TEXTBOOKS AND FREE LUNCHES FOR ELEMENTARY-SCHOOL STUDENTS.
-AND IT HAS BECOME A MAJOR CENTER FOR THE PURSUIT OF ADVANCED KNOWLEDGE, WITH THE ESTABLISHMENT OF SOME 23 INSTITUTIONS OF HIGHER EDUCATION.
-BUT ALL THIS COSTS, AND IT COSTS HEAVILY.
-YOU AND YOUR FAMILIES HAVE FELT THE IMPACT OF THAT PRICE.
-I HAVE CALLED FOR A MAJOR PROGRAM OF DIRECT FEDERAL ASSISTANCE TO LOCAL SCHOOL DISTRICTS.
-I FIRMLY BELIEVE WE MUST TRIPLE THE CURRENT LEVEL OF FEDERAL AID TO EDUCATION, BECAUSE IT CONSTITUTES ONE OF OUR MOST VALUABLE NATIONAL RESOURCES.
-AND I AM AN ORIGINAL SPONSOR OF WHAT CAN PROVE TO BE HISTORIC LEGISLATION, PROVIDING FOR A SUBSTANTIAL INCREASE IN DIRECT FEDERAL FINANCIAL HELP TO COLLEGE STUDENTS, WITH COUNTER PART COST-OF-INSTRUCTION DOLLARS CHANNELED TO THE INSTITUTIONS OF THEIR CHOICE.
+ACROSS THE NATION, LOCAL SCHOOL BOARDS AND INSTITUTIONS OF HIGHER EDUCATION ARE EXHAUSTING THEIR FINANCIAL RESOURCES AS EXPENSES CONTINUE TO MOUNT, BY 1950, EDUCATION HAD BECOME THE MOST IMPORTANT ENTERPRISE IN LOUISIANA SCHOOL SYSTEM WAS NOT DEVELOPED THERE UNTER 1910 LOUISIANA WAS THE FIRST STATE TO PROVIDE FREE TEXTBOOKS AND FREE LUNCHES FOR ELEMENTARY-SCHOOL STUDENTS AND IT HAS BECOME A MAJOR CENTER FOR THE PURSUIT OF ADVANCED KNOWLEDGE, WITH THE ESTABLISHMENT OF SOME 23 INSTITUTIONS OF HIGHER EDUCATION.
+BUT ALL THIS COSTS, AND IT COSTS HEAVILY, YOU AND YOUR FAMILIES HAVE FELT THE IMPACT OF THAT PRICE.

+000748 Elem -Jed.
+And eendary I HAVE CALLED FOR A MAJOR PROGRAM OF DIRECT FEDERAL ASSISTANCE TO LOCAL SCHOOL DISTRICTS, I FIRMLY BELIEVE WE MUST TRIPLE THE CURRENT LEVEL OF FEDERAL AID TO EDUCATION .
+BECAUSE T CONSTITUTES ONE OF OUR MOST VALUABLE NATIONAL RESOURCES.
+TO BE INAL SPONSOR OF OVERTICE A SUBSTANTIAL INCREASE IN DIRECT FEDERAL FINANCIAL HELP TO COLLEGE STUDENTS, WITH COUNTER-PART COST-OF-INSTRUCTION DOLLARS CHANNELED TO THE INSTITUTIONS OF THEIR CHOICE BUT THE FINAL ENACTMENT OF THIS BILL HAS BEEN DELAYED BY

-BUT THE FINAL ENACTMENT OF THIS BILL HAS BEEN DELAYED BY OBJECTIONS FROM THE WHITE HOUSE.
+OBJECTIONS FROM THE WHITE HOUSE.

 AND I HAVE BEEN ASTONISHED BY THE RECENT RESPONSE OF U.S. COMMISSIONER OF EDUCATION SIDNEY MARLAND THAT THE CRISIS OF FUNDING IN OUR LOCAL SCHOOLS CONSTITUTES A "MOMENTARY SETBACK" AND THAT THE WAY TO LIVE WITH TIGHT SCHOOL BUDGETS IS TO "INCREASE PRODUCTIVITY."
 DOES HE EVEN KNOW WHAT IS HAPPENING ACROSS AMERICA?
 DOES THIS ADMINISTRATION REALLY CARE ABOUT ASSURING AN EQUAL OPPORTUNITY FOR EVERY CHILD AND YOUNG PERSON IN AMERICA TO OBTAIN A QUALITY EDUCATION?
+LET ME CITE ONE FURTHER MAJOR PROBLEM WHO DEMANDS A TOTALLY NEW NATIONAL POLICY THE POPULATION OF LOUISIANA 1.9 PERCENT OVER THE LAST DECADE, TO 3.6 MILLION.